 Go on a City Tour

 When visiting a new city it’s always good to learn a bit about the history and a good way to do this is to take a city tour.
-During my visit I had a walking tour with Salzburg Smile Tours which I really enjoyed.
-I found the guide Christian told us just enough information to keep our attention and help us learn a good amount about the city and what were were seeing.
+During my visit, I had a walking tour with Salzburg Smile Tours which I really enjoyed.
+I found the guide Christian told us just enough information to keep our attention and help us learn a good amount about the city and what we were seeing.